psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 # Tempters and Tempted

-As 1855 ended, and 1856 began, work was proceeding well on the the new church, if not on improving Newport's moral character.
+As 1855 ended, and 1856 began, work was proceeding well on the new church, if not on improving Newport's moral character.

 ```{admonition} Beautiful new church, now fast developing, January 1856
 :class: dropdown